 Greene Towne School opens its doors to 25 students on the 3rd floor of St. Clements Church.
 For a small group of dedicated parents, it is the realization of a dream.Two founding parents, Portia Sperr and Maryanne Hunter, take the Montessori Early Childhood certification course at Ravenhill under Mother Isabel who brought Montessori training to Philadelphia while founding parents Kaki Kriebel and Jane Unkefer run the office.

-Portia Sperr and Mary Anne Hunter leave Greene Towne to found The Please Touch Museum, based on the hands-on, experiential learning experience provided by the Montessori classroom environment.
+Portia Sperr and Mary Anne Hunter leave Greene Towne to found the Please Touch Museum, based on the hands-on, experiential learning experience provided by the Montessori classroom environment.

 Greene Towne has a new home to call our own at 2121 Arch Street.
 After two years of fundraising, planning, and construction, the new Greene Towne opens in September, welcoming 3 returning classes and 1 new class for 3 to 6-year-olds.

-Greene Towne expands to a neighboring property at 2215 Arch Street, now known as West Campus, establishing the Toddler House with two toddler environments.
+Greene Towne expands to a neighboring property at 2215 Arch Street, known as West Campus, establishing the Toddler House with two toddler environments.

 Greene Towne receives a first time 10 year accreditation from the Pennsylvania Association of Independent Schools and the American Montessori Society.